 Thinking in these FBlock approaches is related to Object Oriented thinking.

-6.3.3 Aggregations are corresponding to ctor or init events
+6.4.3 Aggregations are corresponding to ctor or init events

 If aggregations are merged in a graphic FBlock instance between data and events, the aggregations are ignored for correspond event-data assignments.
-But if the ofpEvin...
+SeeFigure19: